 In response to neighbour comments received, the applicant has undertaken a further wind study focused solely on the impact of the development on the unique ventilation system in place at No. 1 Deansgate.
 Surface pressure coefficients on No. 1 Deansgate were measured in computational fluid dynamics (CFD) simulations to assess whether more extreme peak positive or negative pressures would be expected due to the development relative to the existing conditions.
-More extreme peak positive or negative pressures in No. 1 Deansgate reading higher wind speeds and increase the risk of the louvres within the building being forced to close.
+More extreme peak positive or negative pressures would result in the wind sensors in No. 1 Deansgate reading higher wind speeds and increase the risk of the louvres within the building being forced to close.